sebcarss/sebcarss.github.io.repo/src/posts/recipe/bread/white-bread-loaf.md

 ## Salt or No Salt?

 Create a bread using salt and compare to one without salt.

+## Different flours

+Supposedly the flavour of the bread comes from the flour with the salt enhancing it.
+So try a different flour to Tesco, e.g. Hovis, Allison's, and some organic flour.

+## Slashing the top of the bread compared to not slashing the top of bread

 ---
 __Everything below this needs reviewing__